Is penile cancer the worst diagnosis a man can get?

 Signs and Symptoms

-Penile cancer often visible warning signs that exhibit as skin changes, including the development of lumps or sores; changes in skin color; small, crusty bumps; flat, bluish-brown growths; bleeding; and discharge from the under part of the foreskin.
+Penile cancer often has visible warning signs that exhibit as skin changes, including the development of lumps or sores; changes in skin color; small, crusty bumps; flat, bluish-brown growths; bleeding; and discharge from the under part of the foreskin.
 Swelling of the penis and lumps in the groin are other signs of penile cancer.

 Because these symptoms are obvious, if you notice something, get it checked out immediately.
 If penile cancer is detected early, treatment options are less invasive, and you have a better long-term prognosis.